 4. Track return on marketing investments

-Running a small business often involves working with tight budgets, which can mean difficult decisions regarding where to spend your money.
-Marketing budgets are often the first to go when small businesses are in a pinch, but this is not necessarily the best solution in the long run.
+Running a small business often involves working with tight budgets.
+Which can mean difficult decisions regarding where to spend your money.
+Marketing budgets are often the first to go when small businesses are in a pinch.
+It is not necessarily the best solution in the long run.
 The key is to track return on investment for your marketing efforts and only continue with the tactics that produce results.

 5. Manage your debt

-Lots of businesses start out in debt, and while it can be necessary to facilitate growth, it needs to be managed with caution.
-Repaying debt should always be a priority as too much of it can put your business in a precarious position and strangle your development, but a healthy debt to equity ratio can be a sign of a growing and financially savvy organization.
+Lots of businesses start out in debt and while it can be necessary to facilitate growth and managed with caution.
+Repaying debt should always be a priority as too much of it can put your business in a precarious position.
+Strangle your development.
+A healthy debt to equity ratio can be a sign of a growing and financially savvy organization.

 6. Prioritize customer service

-A poor reputation for customer service can destroy a business, so it is essential that you always conduct your business with integrity, honesty, and courtesy.
-Disgruntled and frustrated customers are quick to voice their opinions and advise others to avoid businesses on social media and online review platforms.
+A poor reputation for customer service can destroy a business.
+It is essential that you always conduct your business with integrity, honesty, and courtesy.
+Disgruntled and frustrated customers are quick to voice their opinions.
+Also advise others to avoid businesses on social media and online review platforms.
 Listen to all the feedback you receive, learn from it, and take all necessary steps to improve your customer service.